-Australia's population relies on the Ambulance Services industry for a critical emergency service.
-The industry's various government-funded operators are at a constant state of readiness to ensure patients that require emergency or urgent ambulance attention can quickly receive such attention.
-The full costs of ambulance services are generally not covered by ambulance member subscriptions and private health insurance benefits.
-State government grants typically make up the cost shortfall, with those grants becoming additional industry revenue.
-Consequently, increased ambulance costs translate to increased industry revenue.
+The Ambulance Services industry provides critical emergency services to Australia's population.
+The industry's various government-funded operators ensure that patients requiring emergency or urgent ambulance attention can receive it quickly.
+The full costs of ambulance services tend not to be covered by ambulance member subscriptions and private health insurance benefits.
+State government grants make up the cost shortfall, with those grants becoming additional revenue.
+Increased ambulance costs therefore translate into greater industry revenue.

-Demand for ambulance services has increased over the past five years... purchase to read more
+Demand for ambulance services has increased over the past five years, on the back of population growth and Australia's ageing population.
+The average cost of ambulance responses has risen, but is subsidised by government grants... purchase to read more